Victor Loturi: International career

+The day after the Nations League Finals on June 19, Loturi was named to the 23-man squad for the 2023 CONCACAF Gold Cup.
+He made his debut for his country on July 4, in Canada's final group stage match against Cuba.

+In May 2024, Loturi was included in the provisional roster for the 2024 Copa América.

 Personal life

 Born in Canada, Loturi is of South Sudanese descent.
-His brother William Akio is also a professional soccer player who plays with him at Ross County.
-Akio also represents the South Sudan national team.
+His brother William Akio is also a professional soccer player and represents the South Sudan national team.